2-3 DAY SELF DRIVE TOUR OF THE GREAT OCEAN ROAD

 Lavers Hill is at the top of the Otway Ranges and a crossroads where a couple of options are available.

-Visit Triplet Falls and the Otway Fly Tree Tops Walk then on to Port Campbell for the night or continue to Port Campbell and the Twelve Apostles then return this way on the 3rd day.
+Visit Triplet Falls and the Otway Fly Tree Tops Walk or the Otway Park Trees Adventure Course then on to Port Campbell for the night or continue to Port Campbell and the Twelve Apostles then return this way on the 3rd day.
 It all depends on time, weather and daylight hours available.

 If the decision is to visit Triplet Falls first: